shabirmanu/mdmt/README.md

-Hi, I am Ahmad Shabir and This is the repository of my Personal website.
+# Multi-device Multi-task orchestration architecture for IoT applications

-This is a work in progress! stay tuned!
+This is the repository for the implementation of the project's *multi-device multi-task orchestration* architecture.

 Credits